Chithrive/alx-system_engineering-devops/0x00-shell_basics/README.md

-This file will contain actions taken for the shell basic tasks
+This file will contain actions taken for the shell basic tasks.

+I am updating this file cos the symbolic oink task ain't working.